SahilChachra/Classifier-Pipeline-Timm-TensorRT/README.md

-# Pipeline for training Multiclass classifier in PyTorch for Classification with Timm model Implementation and TensorRT/Onnx Export
+# Pipeline for training Multiclass classifier in PyTorch with Timm model library and TensorRT/Onnx Export

 ## :question: How to use
 The script expects images/labels info stored in CSV file and dataset in folder.
 Check Scene Classification dataset example.
 Link in reference